DMorford/The-Funky-Black-Box/README.md

 If it saves your butt, it belongs in here.

+### 🖥 Script Index
+A quick guide to the scripts stored in this box.

 🖥 Script Index
 A quick guide to the scripts stored in this box.

-Script Name	Purpose / Description	Location system-check.sh	Runs a full health check on the dev environment	/emergency-scripts env-setup.sh	Sets up environment variables for new installs	/dev-helpers backup-vault.sh	Creates a compressed backup of key project files	/emergency-scripts
+Script Name	                Purpose / Description	                   Location system-check.sh	Runs a full health check on the dev environment	/emergency-scripts env-setup.sh	   Sets up environment variables for new installs	/dev-helpers backup-vault.sh	Creates a compressed backup of key project files	/emergency-scripts script-name.ext	Short description of what it does	/folder-name

-(Add more rows as new scripts get added)
+---
+That last line in the Script Index is your **permanent blank row** — just fill in the three parts when you add a script and keep the pipes (`|`) in place so the table stays pretty.

 <!-- Easter Egg: "WHAT'S IN THE BOX?!" — Det.
 Mills (whispers: check /emergency-scripts first) --> <!-- Easter Egg: "You wouldn't like me when I'm angry." — Dr. David Banner -->